 Whether or not Terraform Cloud should automatically apply a successful Terraform plan.
 If you choose manual apply, an operator must confirm a successful plan and choose to apply it.

-- Destroy plans must always be manually applied.
+- Plans queued due to run triggers from another workspace must always be manually applied.

 » Terraform Version

-Which version of Terraform to use for all operations in the workspace.
+The Terraform version to use for all operations in the workspace.
 The default value is whichever release was current when the workspace was created.

 » Terraform Working Directory